mtho-ngoza/mzansigig/public/legal/terms-of-service.md

 - Communication tools
 - Rating and review systems

-**Kasigig is a platform, not an employer or employment agency.** We facilitate connections but do not employ workers or control how work is performed.
+**MzansiGig is a platform, not an employer or employment agency.** We facilitate connections but do not employ workers or control how work is performed.

 ---

 ## 3. Eligibility

-To use Kasigig, you must:
+To use MzansiGig, you must:

 - Be at least 18 years old
 - Be legally eligible to work in South Africa